 NOTE: After the temperature reaches 170°F, the red display will show the actual oven temperature at each 5°F increase and stop at the set temperature.
-To see the set temperature before it is reached, press the Bake pad.
+To see the set temperature before it is reached, press the command pad you used to choose the cook setting.
 The set temperature will be displayed for 5 seconds.